amrutprabhu/amrutprabhu.github.io/_posts/2021-08-01-micronaut-aws-lambda-application-for-api-gateway.md

 ```
 ![AWS Lambda Code](/assets/img/micronaut-lambda-application/code.png)

 We also would now change the database from MySQL to Postgres.
-For this, we would add the Postgres driver dependency and add the corresponding connection string in the properties file.
+For this, we would add the Postgres driver dependency and the corresponding connection string in the properties file.
 ```
 <dependency>
   <groupId>org.postgresql</groupId>